Urban landscape of Chongqing, one of the fastest growing city in China.

 A man staring at a large residential complex under construction by the Yangtze in Chongqing.
 Part of the "Chongqing Model" developed by Party Secretary Bo Xilai includes the construction of social housing.
 Chongqing has the fastest growing GDP in China.
 Residential housing investment as a share of China's GDP has tripled from 2% in 2000 to 6% in 2011.

 Residential buildings under construction in Caofeidian a new city built on reclaimed land at a high cost.
-Billed as the "world's first realised eco-city" at its inception, 8 years and 91 billion dollars later, few industries have moved there and the city is mostly empty.
+Billed as the "world's first realised eco-city" at its inception, 8 years and billions of dollars later, few industries have moved there and the city is mostly empty.

 Bad planning, mismanagement, speculation and corruption have led to the creation of many "ghost cities".